Programs & Services

-The mission of debra of America is to improve the quality of life for all people living with EB, their families, and caregivers through programs and services while funding research to find a cure and treatments for Epidermolysis Bullosa.
+The mission of debra of America is to improve the quality of life for all people living in the United States with EB, their families, and caregivers through free programs and services while funding research to find a cure and treatments for Epidermolysis Bullosa.

 We will be working on Capitol Hill and in state capitals around the country to educate legislators about the importance of certain laws, regulations, and policies that will benefit those with EB.
 We will need you to get involved with us when we are able to organize meetings with legislators so you can tell them how EB affects you.

 We want to help you, and your families, best advocate for yourself when issues arise.
 For instance, has your insurance denied coverage or your local school board been unable or unwilling to support your IEP?
 We will give you the information to help develop strategies that will allow you to get the services you need and deserve.

 Formally the Patient Care Conference (PCC).
 Every two years, debra of America invites those with EB as well as their families, advocates, and care providers to meet with and learn from academic researchers, organizations conducting research into treatments and a cure, and medical professionals who have developed expertise in particular areas of EB care.
 Bandage manufacturers and distributors attend as exhibitors to demonstrate their products and services to the EB Community.
 Most importantly, the Conference allows those with EB to meet new families and reconnect with others from around the country that share similar circumstances.
 Over 600 people attended debra of America’s 2014 Conference in Nashville, Tennessee.
 It was the largest gathering of people with EB in history.

 Access the additional services and support that debra of America offers to people with EB and their families, from our Classroom DVD to a list of clinical trials accepting enrollments.
 You can also sign up to receive our E-Newsletter.